 If you want to read more about the evidence-base of being in open spaces, referred to as ecopsychology, a good start would be Palmer, S. (2015) Can ecopsychology research inform coaching and psychology practice?
 Coaching Psychology International Vol. 8, issue 1 pp. 11-15.
 This is easily found in a Google search and, like most research papers, refers to others.

 Finally, the benefits of being in open space can be achieved, even if you work in city environments, such as central London.
-The picture of two unusual species of duck, below, was taken on 5th February in Hyde Park.
+The picture of two unusual species of duck, below, was taken on 5th February in Kensington Gardens.